Last Updated on 04/04/2026

 Linux distributions use different package systems.
 Packaging systems are methods for organizing and distributing software in an archive format that includes the application’s files, dependencies and metadata.
 They simplify software management by automating the installation, updating, and removal of applications through tools called package managers.

-The most common package families are APT for DebianDebian-based systems (like DebianDebian, UbuntuUbuntu, Linux MintMint, ZorinZorin OS, etc.), RPM (with DNF/YUM) for FedoraFedora-based systems (like FedoraFedora, Red HatRed Hat, CentOSCentOS, Rocky, Aurora, etc.), Pacman or Paru for Arch LinuxArch Linux-based systems (like CachyOS, Garuda, ManjaroManjaro etc.), and moss for AerynOS (which is a new branch in the Linux family).
+The most common package families are APT (which uses .deb files) for DebianDebian-based systems (like DebianDebian, UbuntuUbuntu, Linux MintMint, ZorinZorin OS, etc.), DNF/YUM (which uses .rpm files) for FedoraFedora-based systems (like FedoraFedora, Red HatRed Hat, CentOSCentOS, Rocky, Aurora, etc.), Pacman or Paru (which uses .pkg.tar.zst/.gz/.xz files, though you will allmost never see these) for Arch LinuxArch Linux-based systems (like Arch LinuxArch, CachyOS, EndeavourOS, Garuda, ManjaroManjaro, Omarchy etc.), eopkg for Solus and moss for AerynOS (both Solus and AerynOS are new independent branches in the Linux family).

 And then you have the newer more universal package systems that works on all of the different Linux-based systems mentioned above, like Snap, Flatpak and AppImage.